 I alluded in that post to having once seen but forgotten where an assessment that Ezekiel 39 takes place before Ezekiel 38.
 I've now found a website making that argument but I don't think it's what I originally saw.
 It argues Ezekiel 39 is Armageddon and Ezekiel 38 is the post Millennial invasion.

 I haven't looked at other articles on that site.
 I suspect there is plenty else I disagree with, I'm here endorsing only possibly this article.
 I left a Comment that may or may not ever get approved where I made some incorrect statements since I didn't think them through well enough.
 I'll try to say what I meant to better here.

-First, making an argument like this, it's useful to state that your aware the modern chapter divisions aren't in the original text.
+First, making an argument like this, it's useful to state that you're aware the modern chapter divisions aren't in the original text.
 In this case the first verse of Chapter 39 does make sense as a partial change of topic.
 And the last verse of 38 does sound kind of like a conclusion.

 Now I have dedicated this Blog to arguing Revelation needs to be interpreted Chronologically.
 But the reason I emphasis that is because it's what's distinct about Revelation from other Prophetic books.
 Others aren't even all one vision unless it's really short.
 And even within one vision or revelation there are reasons why it could suit Yahuah to show some things out of order.
 The difference in Revelation is John is being shown a clear sequence of events.
 And that the Book defines itself as how to make sense of the rest of The Bible.

 So I'm not 100% sure I agree with this view of Ezekiel 38 and 39 yet, but I want to start to a conversation about it.